Setting Design Trends

-Cory Wilson, Professional Engineer
+Cory Wilson, Facilities

 March 23, 2018

-Olsson’ (Olsson) Facilities teams have invested in a cutting edge Computational Fluid Dynamics (CFD) software to support complicated and highly technical Mechanical, Electrical, and Plumbing (MEP) projects.
+Olsson’s Facilities teams have invested in a cutting edge Computational Fluid Dynamics (CFD) software to support complicated and highly technical Mechanical, Electrical, and Plumbing (MEP) projects.
 This software is one example of our investment in technology to keep Olsson competitive in the industry.
 It allows us to validate our designs before they are constructed.

 CFD has been used to help solve problems for projects throughout the firm.

 We first began using CFD for heat flow modeling in data centers because of their high-load densities.
 Data centers are critical spaces that need to stay operational 24/7, and as such, they often have backup power and redundant cooling systems.
 Whether on primary or backup power, the servers, housed in cabinets in the data center, continue to produce heat.
 Upon losing air conditioning to a data center, the room temperature will rise by as much as 10 degrees per minute.
 An example for this analysis is illustrated in Figure 1.

 Figure 1.
 Modeling of an indoor data center with 32 cabinets with hot/cold aisle containment.

 Olsson completed a project in 2015 that had a design capacity of 30 kilowatts per cabinet.
 With the CFD software, we were able to model redundant cooling scenarios and changed our design twice for problematic areas in which the client customized the number of servers in the data center and the servers’ cabinet sizes.
 The software also allowed us to model the loss of one primary system and the recovery time required after initiating the second system.
 This allowed us to see the exact temperature rises and durations in the thermal model.